klee16/resume/README.md

 ### Fantasy Sports Report

-[Fantasy Sports Report](https://github.com/klee16/FF-report-generator) is developed to provide a tool for researchers and enthusiest that allows for autmated report generation based on weelky and season parameters.
+[Fantasy Sports Report](https://github.com/klee16/FF-report-generator) is developed to provide a tool for researchers and enthusiest that allows for autmated report generation based on weekly and season parameters.

 Fantasy Sports Reports was developed to give fanatics and researchers tools to explore ,evaluate , and stay up to date of today sports world.